-“As grim as it sounds, if your health is on the decline, then it may make sense to take an early retirement in order to maximize the net payout of your lifetime,” says attorney Jacob Dayan, CEO of Chicago tax services company Community Tax.
+“As grim as it sounds, if your health is on the decline, then it may make sense to take an early retirement in order to maximize the net payout of your lifetime,” says attorney Jacob Dayan, CEO of Chicago-based tax services company Community Tax.

 Consider, too, that you may experience health problems as you age.
-If your retirement goals require being in good physical shape so you can hike the Inca Trail in Peru or bicycle through Ireland, it makes sense to retire sooner.
+If your retirement goals require being in good physical shape so that you can hike the Inca Trail in Peru or bicycle through Ireland, it makes sense to retire sooner.

 4. You want to start a new career